 • Consume more calories on the days you train harder.

-• Make sure you eat carbohydrate-rich foods before your rides.
+• Make sure to eat carbohydrate-rich foods before your rides.

-• Eat protein and carbohydrates after exercise to help you recover.
+• Consume protein and carbohydrates after exercise to help you recover.

 8. Be flexible

-• Allow yourself some indulgences from time to time.
+• Allow yourself a few treats from time to time.

 9. Monitor your progress